Clinical Trials Using Ganitumab

 Ganitumab and Dasatinib in Treating Patients with Relapsed or Refractory Embryonal or Alveolar Rhabdomyosarcoma

-This phase I / II trial studies the side effects and best dose of dasatinib when given together with ganitumab and to see how well they work in treating patients with embryonal and alveolar rhabdomyosarcoma that has come back or does not respond to treatment.
+This phase I / II trial studies the side effects and best dose of dasatinib when given together with ganitumab and to see how well they work in treating patients with embryonal and alveolar rhabdomyosarcoma that has come back (recurrent) or does not respond to treatment (refractory).
 Dasatinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Immunotherapy with ganitumab, may induce changes in body’s immune system and may interfere with the ability of tumor cells to grow and spread.
-Giving dasatinib and ganitumab may work better in treating patients with embryonal and alveolar rhabdomyosarcoma.
+Giving dasatinib and ganitumab may work better in treating patients with embryonal and alveolar rhabdomyosarcoma compared to standard treatment, including surgery, radiation, and / or chemotherapy.

 Location: National Institutes of Health Clinical Center, Bethesda, Maryland